Icinga/icinga-powershell-plugins/doc/30-Upgrading-Plugins.md

 Please note that in general plugins should no longer ship % values performance data and only the actually values including thresholds and min/max input.
 With the new Icinga for Windows Framework, you can use your graphing solution to properly calculate % values there on your own for display context.
 Monitoring is for most plugins possible, by simply adding a % sign behind your threshold.

-In case the plugin does not support this input for this specifiy argument, you will receive a `UNKNOWN` output.
+In case the plugin does not support this input for this specify argument, you will receive a `UNKNOWN` output.

 #### Invoke-IcingaCheckNetworkInterface